martbhell/martbhell.github.io/posts/2013/09/bcvre-brocade-certified-virtual-router-engineer-objectives.md

 ### **Routing**

-[http://www.guldmyr.com/blog/?p=2022](http://www.guldmyr.com/blog/?p=2022) went through how to set up static routes
+[bcvre-brocade-certified-virtual-router-engineer](bcvre-brocade-certified-virtual-router-engineer) went through how to set up static routes

 - Identify uses for routing
 - Identify show commands for use with routing